lucasvolkmer/d2l-en-branch/chapter_deep-learning-computation/model-construction.md

     para executar o cálculo de propagação direta.
 1. Inicialize os parâmetros do modelo conforme necessário.

-In the following snippet,
-we code up a block from scratch corresponding to an MLP with one hidden layer with 256 hidden units, and a 10-dimensional output layer.
-Note that the `MLP` class below inherits the class that represents a block.
-We will heavily rely on the parent class's functions, supplying only our own constructor (the `__init__` function in Python) and the forward propagation function.

 No seguinte trecho de código,
 nós codificamos um bloco do zero correspondendo a um MLP